 - MD6 allows direct keyboard connection or using keyboard and GPIO via the standard PS/2 keyboard/mouse splitter.
 RS-232 in this case will be lost or you can use 3.5mm socket on the back panel for it cutting the tracks on the PCB and wiring contact pads, audio output in real life has no practical sense.

 - MD8 has all interfaces on it but you'll need to solder external adapter MD8M to MD6F for the keyboard, DB9 for the RS-232 and any 4-pin socket for GPIO adapter or LPT adapter (will be published soon).
 I'll send you wiring diagram for it.

 The decision here is on your side.
 There is no problem to build an adapter, you'll need just two standard connectors and some wires.
 Standard version is always delivered with the MD6F socket, MAX may has both except the case when MPS adapter is ordered, in this case only MD8F socket in included.

 In the there are 7 pins of the header connector.
 They should be used as follows (marked on the picture below):

-- 5v external power supply - 2 pin;
+- 5v external power supply - 2 pins;

-- in-system socket for firmware uploading - 2 ping.
+- in-system socket for the firmware uploading - 3 pins.

 Some important notes: